 I love Wordpress.
 Self-hosted Wordpress is astonishingly powerful: you can use it to build a blog, an e-commerce site, or a full-blown media empire.
 I have the deepest respect for the developers and community that surround Wordpress.
 And, some of the world's most popular and engaging websites are powered by Wordpress.

-But, I don't think Wordpress is right for every blogger.
+But, I don't think self-hosted Wordpress is right for every blogger.

 Actually, I'm just going to come out and say it: I don't think it's right for most bloggers.